weyenic12/bikesharing/README.md

 ## Overview of the Analysis
-- We were given the task of creating an additional five visualizations, with the two we created in the module, to create a presentation to putch to investors.
+- We were given the task of creating an additional five visualizations, with the two we created in the module, to create a presentation to pitch to investors.
 We were to further break down the NYC citibike data to better display the information.
+We created visualizations that show peak times for user trips, customer trips vs subscriber trips, starting stations and their popularity and checkout time averages broken down by gender.
 --------------------------
 ## Resources
 - [Link to Final Dashboard](https://public.tableau.com/app/profile/nicholas.weyenberg/viz/NYC-Citibike-Data/Story1)